Dressed-Asymptotic States and QED Infrared Physics: Example: Quantum Electrodynamics in Coulomb gauge

 The behavior of $G(v)$ is depicted in FIG.~\ref{G-factor 0to1} and FIG.~\ref{G-factor 0.9to1}.

-As shown in the figures, $G(v)$ diverges at $v = 1$, but even at $v=0.99$, we find $G(v) \sim \order{1}$.
+\\ As shown in the figures, $G(v)$ diverges at $v = 1$, but even at $v=0.99$, we find $G(v) \sim \order{1}$.
 Similarly we can find the expectation value of the vector potential at $x= \left( -T,\vec{0} \right)$ and the deviation is given by

+We note that we cannot neglect this memory effect if we take $T$ as finite because this effect is leading with $1/T$ in the calculation for expectation values.
 We may retrieve some information about the scattering process without observation of the scattering of charged particles by performing AB effect-like experiments to detect the deviation of the vector potential.

 We also comment the deviation of the electric field and the magnetic field.
 Although there is a study which discusses the detection of the electromagnetic memory effect by using the deviation of the electromagnetic field in classical theory \cite{Hamada:2018}, we find that no deviation appears in both electric and magnetic fields in the formalism proposed in this paper.
 For the electric part, this is obvious because we imposed the Coulomb gauge condition.
 For the magnetic part, since $\vec{B}=\nabla \times \vec{a}$, we explicitly find